Life with meaning.

 The founder of the Blessed Coffee company will share a taste of his brew, along with his thoughts on the win-win formula of a “benefit corporation” like his.

-With a fulltime job at T. Rowe Price awaiting him after graduation, the current president of the Cater Society reflects on how learning outside the classroom made him a stronger student.
+Off to a fulltime job at T. Rowe Price, the immediate past president of the Cater Society and business management major reflects on how learning outside the classroom made him a stronger student.